gigachad80/TxtRipper/README.md

 ### 🙃 Why I Created This

-I developed this script to automate the process of retrieving robots.txt files from websites.
-Manually checking each domain , following redirects, and extracting specific rules like Disallow can be time-consuming, especially for multiple targets.
+I developed this script to automate the process of retrieving robots.txt files from websites directly from terminal instead manually checking each domain , following redirects, and extracting specific rules like Disallow which can be time-consuming, especially for multiple targets.
 This tool provides a simple, programmatic way to fetch the content reliably and easily extract key information needed for analysis or integration into other automated tasks like bruteforcing directories or bypass 403

 ### 📚 Requirements & Dependencies